thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 > The team plays on either Monday or Thursday and not at weekends

-Let's call this $P$ for ease of reference.
+Let's call this _P_ for ease of reference.

-This complex or compound expression comprises several simpler atomic
+This complex comprises several simpler atomic expressions:
-expressions:

 <ol type="a" start="24">
   <li>The team plays on Monday</li>